 The Torah says to celebrate Passover for seven days (the time between the Exodus and the parting of the Red Sea), but many Jews outside of Israel celebrate for eight.
 Traditionally each month of the Jewish calendar was determined by an astronomical observation and could be either 29 or 30 days long.
 After a new month was determined, messengers spread the word.
 For Jews who lived too far away for messengers to bring timely news of a new month, it was safest to celebrate for an extra day, so no matter how long the previous month was, the holiday was celebrated.

-Eventually the calendar was standardized and the eight-day custom was no longer needed.
+Eventually, the calendar was standardized and the eight-day custom was no longer needed.
 Today, some Jewish denominations outside of Israel (like Reform Judaism) celebrate the mandated seven days, while many others prefer eight days.
-Inside Israel it's generally seven.
+In Israel, it's generally seven.

 3. Leavened grains are a no-go at Passover.